pirovc/ganon/docs/databases.md

 !!! warning
 	The `# assemblies` were calculated on 2023-03-14 accounting for archaea, bacteria, fungi and viral groups only.
 By the time you are reading this, those numbers certainly grew a bit.

+!!! info
+    You can build one database for each organism group separately and use them together in `ganon classify` in any order or even stack them hierarchically.
+This way, several combinations of databases are possible for many use cases.

 - As a rule of thumb, the more the better, so choose the most comprehensive sub-set as possible given your computational resources
-- The `Space/Mem.` requirements are only approximations (calculated with default parameters) and [can be reduced with some trade-offs](#reducing-database-size).
+- The `Size (GB)` is the final size of the filter and the approximate amount of RAM necessary to build it (calculated with default parameters).
-- Databases can have a fixed `Space/Mem.` with `--filter-size` parameter.
+- Databases can have a fixed size/RAM usage with the `--filter-size` parameter.
 Beware that smaller filters will increase the false positive rates when classifying.
+Other approaches [can reduce the size/RAM requirements with some trade-offs](#reducing-database-size).

 !!! tip
     assemblies usually represent strains and can be used to do "strain-level classification"